Mike Vrabel: Pittsburgh Steelers

 Vrabel was selected by the Pittsburgh Steelers in the third round (91st overall) of the 1997 NFL draft.
 He spent the first four seasons of his career in Pittsburgh.
-His most notable play as a Steeler came in his rookie season, when he strip-sacked Drew Bledsoe in the 1997–98 AFC Divisional Playoffs to clinch a 7–6 win for the Steelers and advance them to the AFC Championship Game.
-Vrabel had 12 tackles and 2.5 sacks in 1998; 9 tackles and two sacks in 1999; and 15 tackles, one sack, and one fumble recovery in 2000.
+Vrabel's most notable play as a Steeler came in his rookie season after strip-sacking Drew Bledsoe in the 1997–98 AFC Divisional Playoffs to clinch a 7–6 victory for the Steelers and advance them to the AFC Championship Game.
+Vrabel had 12 tackles and 2.5 sacks in 1998; nine tackles and two sacks in 1999; and 15 tackles, a sack, and a fumble recovery in 2000.